-We consider each parent or non-parent carer’s care of the child as part of our child support assessment.
+Our child support assessment considers each parent or non-parent carer’s care of the child.
 This is their percentage of care.

 Your care percentage